Civil War Desertion History

 Vast difference between deserting the army and evading capture by the enemy

-The "absentees" from Thomas' Legion, North Carolina's only Civil War legion and it recruited exclusively from the mountains, were even declared deserters.
-Most, however, returned to Thomas' Legion in December 1864 and at war's end are recorded on rosters and muster rolls.
-O.R., 1, 49, pt.
+The absentees from Thomas' Legion, North Carolina's only Civil War legion and it recruited exclusively from the mountains, were even declared deserters.
+Most, however, returned to Thomas' Legion in December 1864 and at war's end were recorded on rosters and muster rolls.
+See O.R., 1, 49, pt.
 1, p.
 1048 and O.R.,1, 49, pt.
 II, p.
 309

-On June 20, 1863, with strong pro-Unionist sentiment, western Virginia broke from secessionist Virginia and formed the state of West Virginia.
-During the secession crisis, Andrew Johnson remained in the Senate even when Tennessee seceded, which made him a hero in the North and a traitor in the eyes of most Southerners.
-During secession, Johnson was the only Southern Senator that refused to resign.
-He was born in North Carolina and was a resident of Tennessee.
-When President Abraham Lincoln was assassinated, Johnson became the Seventeenth U.S. President (1865-1869).
+On June 20, 1863, with strong pro-Unionist sentiment, western Virginia broke from the State of Virginia and formed the state of West Virginia.
+The microcosm served to fuel the idea that if a portion or section of an independent State may, without consent of the State, break from and form another sovereign State, then secession from the Union is also lawful.
+During the Secession crisis, Andrew Johnson remained the only Southerner in the Senate even when Tennessee seceded, which made him a hero in the North and a traitor in the eyes of the South.
+Johnson remained in the Congress because he simply refused to support the rebellion and its efforts to destroy the Union that he so loved.
+Johnson was born in North Carolina but raised in Tennessee, and when Abraham Lincoln was assassinated, he became the Seventeenth U.S. President (1865-1869).

 "Many of them [Thomas' Legion] joined with the promise that they were not to be taken out of the State except in the North Carolina mountain of defense."
 Captain Robert A. Akin, Company H, Walker's Battalion, Thomas' Legion

-While Thomas and the Cherokee Battalion were assigned to Western North Carolina, the wise colonel persuaded and recruited dozens of Confederate deserters to the Thomas Legion and, most shockingly, as a reward he received a court-martial.
+While Thomas and the Cherokee Battalion were assigned to Western North Carolina, the colonel, who had been adopted by the Cherokee as boy, persuaded and recruited dozens of Confederate deserters to the Thomas Legion which shockingly led to his first of several court-martials.

-On May 5, 1864, the War Department issued Special Order 105 (O.R., 36, ii, pp. 958-959 and O.R., 1, Vol. 39, pt.
+Whereas the Thomas Legion was ordered into the fray of the Shenandoah Valley in 1864, its return to the mountains was postponed.
+On May 5, 1864, the War Department issued Special Order 105 (O.R., 36, II, pp. 958-959 and O.R., 1, Vol. 39, pt.
 II, p.
-579), sending Thomas' Legion to Western North Carolina; this action was in response to the deplorable acts of the bushwhackers and outlaws.
-It was also designed to defend the region against a Union attack.
-However, Federal movements in the Shenandoah Valley postponed the Order.
-Subsequently, the unit returned to Western North Carolina with Special Order 267 (O.R., 1, 43, pt.
+579), returning Thomas' Legion to Western North Carolina in response to the deplorable conditions caused by bushwhackers and outlaws.
+The unit had been raised with the promise, though it never should have been, to operate as a local defense force against any Union attack.
+Federal movements in the Shenandoah Valley postponed the Order, but the Highlanders would return to the mountains with Special Order 267 (O.R., 1, 43, pt.
 II, p.
 919).

-James W. Terrell wrote to Governor Zebulon Vance and stated that the desertions were the direct result of General A. E. Jackson’s complete disregard and disrespect for the Thomas Legion soldiers.
+James W. Terrell, Thomas' Legion, wrote to Governor Zebulon Vance and stated that the desertions were the direct result of General A. E. Jackson’s complete disregard and disrespect for the Thomas Legion soldiers.
 February 22, 1864, North Carolina Division of Archives and History.

-Below is from the Knoxville [Tennessee] Daily Southern Chronicle, August 4, 1863
+The following is from the Knoxville, Tennessee, Daily Southern Chronicle, August 4, 1863

 August 4, 1863 - Reward for Confederate deserters